escohen115/revive-NY-frontend/README.md

 DELETE
 1. Delete account

+Bugs
+1. The description for the investments isn't coming up properly

 CSS
 1. Create another div that houses the progress bar so that you can make the width grey